php/web-pecl/README.md

 PECL extensions, open source contributors, hosting infrastructure sponsors, and people involved in maintaining this site.
 Big thanks to [everyone involved](https://pecl.php.net/credits.php).

+## Evolution

+PECL, formerly known as *PHP Extension Code Library*, has been initially started under the [PEAR](https://pear.php.net) umbrella.
+In October 2003 it has been renamed to *PHP Extension Community Library* and has evolved from the [pearweb](https://github.com/pear/pearweb) application.
+Under the hood, pearweb uses a set of utility classes called *Damblan* (name derived from the Nepalese summit [Ama Dablam](https://www.summitpost.org/ama-dablam/150234)) by a lead developer Martin Jansen.

+Since then, PECL related services have been moved to online community repository [pecl.php.net](https://pecl.php.net/) exclusively dedicated to extensions written in C programming language to efficiently extend the PHP language.
+Today, many widely used PECL extensions written in C and C++ are hosted and distributed via PECL.

 ## License and copyrights